dreamingrainbow/blockchain-lessons/README.md

 ```

-As you can see we add a couple items to the transaction.
-A previousHash, and a signature.
+As you can see we add a signature.
-These are part of our security and Ill explain how later.
-The last part of our transaction would be
+This is part of our security and Ill explain how later.
-the final hash of the transaction.

 ```JavaScript
 {